 The British Acupuncture Council (BAC) is the largest governing body for traditional acupuncture in the UK.
 It was formed in 1995 by the amalgamation of five acupuncture associations.
 It currently has around 3,000 registered members, most of whom are westerners who have trained in the UK.

-What Styles of Acupuncture does the British Acupuncture Council Cover?
+What types of acupuncture does the British Acupuncture Council include?

-It represents traditional acupuncturist who practice various styles of acupuncture, including:
+The BAC represents traditional acupuncturist who practice various types of acupuncture, including:

 - Five Element (5E)

 - Stems and Branches